Beyond Ground States: Physics-Inspired Optimization of Excited States of Classical Hamiltonians: Abstract

 \section{Abstract}

 We introduce excited local quantum annealing (ExcLQA), a classical, physics-inspired algorithm that extends local quantum annealing (LQA) to identify excited states of classical Ising Hamiltonians.
 LQA simulates quantum annealing while constraining the quantum state to remain in a product state and uses a gradient-based approach to find approximate solutions to large-scale quadratic unconstrained binary optimization problems.
 ExcLQA extends this framework by adding a penalty term in the cost function to target excited states, with a single hyperparameter that can be tuned via binary search to set the desired penalization level.
-We benchmark ExcLQA on the shortest vector problem (SVP), a fundamental lattice problem underlying the security of many post-quantum cryptographic schemes.
-Solving an SVP instance can be mapped to identifying the first excited state of a Hamiltonian, with approximate solutions located among nearby excited states.
-Our results show that ExcLQA manages to solve SVP instances up to rank 46, and outperforms the Metropolis-Hastings algorithm in solved ratio, number of shots, and approximation factor in the tested instances.
+We benchmark ExcLQA on fully connected Ising models with random interactions and on the shortest vector problem (SVP).
+The latter is a fundamental lattice problem underlying the security of many post-quantum cryptographic schemes, and its solution can be mapped to the first excited state of an Ising Hamiltonian.
+For the fully connected Ising models, we show that, on the tested instances, ExcLQA outperforms both a matrix-product-state-based method and simulated annealing.
+Notably, even when only a lower bound on the ground-state energy is provided, rather than the exact ground-state information required by these competing methods, ExcLQA still achieves superior performance.
+For the SVP, ExcLQA finds exact solutions for instances up to rank 46, and outperforms the Metropolis-Hastings algorithm in terms of solved ratio, number of shots, and approximation factor on the tested instances.